JLCASIS/SakayFinding/README.md

 .

-UPDATE OF MOBILE APP
+### UPDATE OF MOBILE APP

- (Week 1)
+Week 1:

-•	Designing the UI/UX of my mobile app using figma.
+- Designed the UI/UX of my mobile app using Figma.

- (Week 2)
+Week 2:

-•	Downloading an Android Studio and some of the features and also deciding to used visual studio code instead of android studio.
+- Downloaded Android Studio and explored some of its features.

-(Week 3)
+- Decided to use Visual Studio Code instead of Android Studio.

+Week 3:

-•	No further improvement because of other subject.
+- No further progress due to focus on other subjects.

-(Week 4)

-•	Finding some source in the youtube how to run the flutter without emulator and virtual devices that’s the time I decided to try to run using google chrome

-(Week 5 – 7)
+Week 4:

+- Searched on YouTube for ways to run Flutter without using an emulator or virtual devices.

+- Decided to try running the app using Google Chrome.

+Weeks 5–7:

-•	No further improvement because of other subject.
+- No further progress due to focus on other subjects.